Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 subroutines and a set of function calls.
 Next I'll show you the code for those function calls and talk through what they're doing.

+> [!NOTE]
-> Note: the code examples will be simplified for sake of brevity and to
+> the code examples will be simplified for sake of brevity and to
 > highlight the calls related to the breadcrumb trail functionality.

 In essence though, we're using the understanding we have for the delivery node